schrockwell/pcw/SPECIFICATION.md

-# Packetized CW (PCW) Specification
+# Packetized Keying Protocol (PKP) Specification

-Version: 0.1.0
+Version 1

-Updated: 2023-11-26
+Updated 2023-11-26

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).

 All numeric values in example blocks are in hexadecimal notation.
 Brackets are purely notational, to show the groupings of multi-byte values.

+All packet types and fields are introduced in specification version 1, unless otherwise noted.

 # Definitions

-- **Client** - a device that takes Morse input from a user and emits PCW packets
+- **Client** - a device that takes Morse input from a user and emits PKP packets
-- **Server** - a device that takes in PCW packets and recreates the Morse for RF transmission
+- **Server** - a device that takes in PKP packets and recreates the Morse for RF transmission
 - **Timestamp** - a monotonically-increasing uint32 with microsecond precision
-- **Timely Packet** - a packet containing a Timestamp field (Key Up, Key Down, or Element packet types)
+- **Timed Packet** - a packet containing a Timestamp field (Key Up, Key Down, or Element packet types)
-- **Sync** - a timestamp of 0, indicating that timestamps of upcoming Timely Packets should be measured relative to the time that the Sync was received by the server
+- **Sync** - a timestamp of 0, indicating that timestamps of upcoming Timed Packets should be measured relative to the time that the Sync was received by the server

 # Field Types